bitcoin-sv/block-headers-service/README.md

 ### Defaults

-If you run Pulse without editing anything, it will use the default configuration from file [defaults.go](/config/defaults.go).
+If you run block headers service without editing anything, it will use the default configuration from file [defaults.go](/config/defaults.go).
 It is set up to use _sqlite_ database with enabled authorization (with default auth key) for http server.

 ### Config Variables